jbosstm/narayana/CONTRIBUTING.md

 ```
 /*
+ + Copyright The Narayana Authors
- * SPDX short identifier: Apache-2.0
+ + SPDX short identifier: Apache-2.0
  */
 ```

 Please use comment characters appropriate to the file you are creating.
+We also ask contributors *not* to include `@author` tags.

-We do not require copyright notices on contributions, prefering instead for attribution to be tracked by information contained in the git commit.
+Although copyright notices on contributions are not strictly necessary we do ask contributors to include the above text; code authors still receive attribution for their contribution via the information contained in the git commit.

 ## Reporting an issue